junyoung-sim/ddpg-quant/README.md

         S & S \leq 0 \\
       \end{dcases}$$

-Note that $a_i$, $p_i$, and $\sigma_i$ is the weight, daily price change, and variance in daily returns of each asset (100-day look-back).
+Note that $a_i$, $p_i$, and $\sigma_i$ is the weight, daily price change, and variance in daily returns of each asset (100-day look-back), respectively.
 Overall, this reward function is maximized when there is a positive Sharpe ratio and high diversity in the portfolio weights.
 A positive Sharpe ratio with low diversity in the portfolio weights would heavily discount the reward in order to prevent learning a suboptimal policy that holds only one asset.

 **Implementation & testing in progress.
 Will post full documentation and results when available!**